cs-ed/impacts-aashton18/README.md

   - 2-AP-17 - Systematically test and refine programs using a range of test cases.
   - 2-AP-18 - Distribute tasks and maintain a project timeline when collaboratively developing computational artifacts.
   - 2-AP-19 - Document programs in order to make them easier to follow, test, and debug.
 - Activities - Using the project guide, team timeline, and group division of tasks, students will begin to code their website.
 Students will initially complete their websites for their selected career field.
-They will then focus on creating the main homepage, incorporating reflections from the documentary film and data analysis collected on representation earlier on in the unit.
+They will then focus on creating the main homepage, incorporating reflections from the documentary film completed during lesson 1 in the unit.
 Teams will then link their website together to formulate a unified website addressing all final project criteria, including proper use of HTML and CSS concepts.
 - Pacing - 5 days
 - Resources - Code.org CSD, Unit 2, Lesson 20

-### Lesson 10 - Peer Review and Final Touches
+### Lesson 9 - Peer Review and Final Touches
 - Lesson Objective - Students will be able to provide and receive feedback from their peers to give the finishing touches to a multi-link website.
 - CSTA K-12 Computer Science Standards:
   - 2-AP-15 - Seek and incorporate feedback from team members and users to refine a solution that meets user needs.